w3c/wai-about-wai/_about/translating/guides/using-github.md

    Click on the expand icon, next to the editor breadcrumb, to show the repository file tree.
    {% include showhidebutton.html showtext="Show screenshot" hidetext="Hide screenshot" target=".expand-file-tree" %}
    <figure class="expand-file-tree screenshot">
-      {% include image.html src="translating/expand-file-tree.jpg" alt="Screenshot of the edit view in GitHub: the Expand icon is outlined in dark orange next to the secondary breadcrumb." %}
+      {% include image.html src="translating/expand-file-tree.jpg" alt="Screenshot of the edit view in GitHub: the Expand icon, next to the secondary breadcrumb, is outlined in dark orange." %}
    </figure>
    </li>
    <li>